Tulane Competency Framework (2026)

 View the 2026 implementation timeline

-- April 2026: Oracle system launches with full performance management module
+• April 2026: Oracle system launches with full performance management module.
+You can now document your competency progress and goals in the system.

-- Throughout 2026: Ongoing check-ins and feedback using the new framework; input and update goal progress; transition period—work with your manager to understand competencies and align goals
+• Throughout 2026: Ongoing check-ins and feedback using new framework; input and update goal progress in Oracle.

-- December 2026: Year-end review period opens using new competencies and Oracle system
+• December 2026: Annual review period opens using new competencies and Oracle system.

 Getting started with the new competencies